facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 For example, if you originally paid $250,000 for a rental property now worth $1 million, your heir's cost basis resets to $1 million when inheriting.
 This eliminates embedded capital gains and provides greater flexibility to sell or leverage the property.

-Optimizing existing real estate as legacy assets beyond just cash inheritances can provide heirs security and flexibility, but be sure to do more research on the tax laws in your state to ensure favorable outcomes for your heirs.
+Optimizing existing real estate as legacy assets beyond just cash inheritances can provide heirs security and flexibility, but be sure to do more research on the taxes in retirement you will have to pay to your state to ensure favorable outcomes for your heirs.

 Conclusion